Raoul Wallenberg Traditional High School

-Raoul Wallenberg Traditional High School is a high school in San Francisco, California, USA.
+Raoul Wallenberg Traditional High School is a high school in the San Francisco Unified School District in San Francisco, California, US.
 It was founded in 1981 in honor of the Swedish architect, businessman, diplomat, and humanitarian Raoul Wallenberg.
 In recognition of its namesake, the school's motto is "The individual can make a difference" and all students are required to complete at least 100 hours of community service before graduating.

 History

-The campus originally opened on September 3, 1952, as Anza Elementary School.
-It was remodeled and reopened as a high school facility in 1981.